kreativ-anders/kirby-userkit/README.md

 *Go to https://getkirby.com/buy*

+## Disclaimer
+The source code is provided "as is" with no guarantee.
+Use it at your own risk and always test it yourself before using it in a production environment.
+If you find any issues, please create a new issue.

 ## Support

 In case this Add-On saved you some time and energy consider supporting kreativ-anders by donating via [PayPal](https://paypal.me/kreativanders) or becoming a **GitHub Sponsor**.